hollywood-itdev/messengerBot/README.md

  single message.
  Don't worry about the persistence layer.
 Feel free to keep all messages in the runtime memory, although using a database of your choice is a big plus.

+## techniques
+- Express JS (Api REST)
+- Babel(ES6 support)

+## Scripts

+Here is the list of all scripts inside, you have to go to **oberline** folder to execute them.
+- Installation
+  - >npm install
+- Run to start application
+  - >npm start